dmetivie/StochasticWeatherGenerators.jl/docs/src/examples/tuto_add_station_variable.md

 ````

 ## Fitting
-We now fit the observed weather variables to seasonal models w.r.t. the hidden variables i.e. the models we fit depend continuously on the day of the year $t\in [1,366]$ and on the provided hidden state $Z \in [1,K]$.
+We now fit the observed weather variables to seasonal models with respect to the hidden variables i.e. the models we fit depend continuously on the day of the year $t\in [1,366]$ and on the provided hidden state $Z \in [1,K]$.

 ### Rain Occurrences
 Fit the Rain Occurrences of INRAE stations with respect to the given hidden states sequence.